Zambia travel advisories

 This email will be sent to the email address registered on your residence notification and Tabi-Regi.

-If you are staying in Japan for more than three months, please be sure to submit a residence notification so that the Japanese embassy or consulate can confirm your emergency contact information.
+If you are staying for more than three months, please be sure to submit a residence notification so that the Japanese embassy or consulate can confirm your emergency contact details.

-If you are traveling or on a business trip for less than three months, please register with the Ministry of Foreign Affairs' overseas travel registration system "Tabi-Regi" so that you can receive the latest safety information for your destination and contact information from the local diplomatic mission in case of an emergency.
+If you are traveling or on a business trip for less than three months, please register with the Ministry of Foreign Affairs' overseas travel registration service "Tabireji" so that you can receive the latest safety information for your destination and contact the local diplomatic mission in case of an emergency.

 https://www.ezairyu.mofa.go.jp/index.html

-If there are any changes to the information on your residence notification or if you are returning to your home country or moving out, please submit a notification of change or a notification of returning to your home country or moving out.
+If there are any changes to the information on your residence notification or if you are returning to or moving out of Japan, please submit a notification of change or a notification of returning to or moving out of Japan.

 https://www.ezairyu.mofa.go.jp/RRnet/residencereport/login

-If you have signed up for Tabi-Regi and would like to change or stop receiving emails, please follow the instructions to stop receiving them from the URL below.
+If you have registered for TabiRegi and would like to change or stop receiving emails, please follow the procedure to stop receiving them from the URL below.

 https://www.ezairyu.mofa.go.jp/tabireg/simple/delete